flatcar/flatcar-website/content/blog/2022-05-10-community-lts-pro.md

 postImage = "/flatcar-linux-public-release.png"
 +++

 We are pleased to announce some significant enhancements to Flatcar Container Linux community images, with a Long-Term Support (LTS) channel and some advanced features that were previously only available to Kinvolk subscription customers.
+These changes are in response to requests from users and follow through on our commitment that the project be led by the community.

+## LTS

 Flatcar Container Linux LTS is a family of release channels dedicated to users who want a slower-moving update cadence, for example because they are running workloads with an elevated infrastructure maintenance cost.
 Each Flatcar LTS release is based on an LTS upstream kernel and kept up to date with critical patch fixes including for security vulnerabilities but will not receive new Flatcar features or major package or component version updates, ensuring maximum stability for applications while simplifying operations and maintaining security compliance.